tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 This is a test for maintaining code in a large repository which is then copied into smaller targeted public repositories for sharing.

-MultipleSolutionsTest is large repository containing .Net Web and Windows solutions and a shared class library project.
+MultipleSolutionsTest is a large repository containing .Net Web and Windows solutions and a shared class library project.
 A script copies the appropriate content into smaller repositories named MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.

 In a cmd window clone the following repos into the same parent folder: <br>
 ```